 1) The building has a staircase that provides the means of escape.
-All open deck corridors are of adequate width (at least 1400mm) and should be maintained clear to that width as a minimum.
+All open deck corridors are of adequate width (at least 1600mm) and should be maintained clear to that width as a minimum.
 The staircase provides a 980mm width as a minimum.

-Internal store cupboard doors should be upgraded as part of any refurbishments, these should be upgraded to certified to FD30's fire rated as part of future works.
+2) Internal store (adjacent flat entrance doors) cupboard doors should be upgraded as part of any refurbishments, these should be upgraded to certified to FD30's fire rated as part of future works.